 Dr. Marla Gottschalk is a Workplace Psychologist, speaker and coach You can also find her onTwitter and Linkedin.

-I interface with organizations who have every intention of being collaborative.
+I speak with organizations who have every intention of being collaborative.
 However, their collective actions tell a very different story.
 They envision functioning as a seamless, multi-functional entity — working in concert to satisfy clients and achieve organizational goals.
 But in reality, this is quite difficult to accomplish.

 Unfortunately there are obvious, telling signs that they have missed the mark.